 A Wedding Photographer With a Background in Advertising Photography

-Indeed, if I was then already covering events and taking some headshots, I also worked in commercial photography.
+If I was then already covering events and taking some headshots, I also worked in commercial photography.
 For instance, I took packshot pictures.
-But most of all I assisted an advertising photographer for seven years and worked on ad campaigns all around the globe.
+But most of all, I assisted an advertising photographer for seven years and worked on ad campaigns all around the globe.

 I am a big fan of painting and I really consider good adds as authentic pieces of art.

-Therefore you may find some advertise inspiration into my personal work!
+Therefore, you may find some advertise inspiration into my personal work!
 It’s something I have developed during my years studying art in Paris, and that I still like.
-Indeed, I like refined images, well composed, and where every single detail is wished and controlled.
+I like refined images, well composed, and where I control every single detail.

 But first let’s clarify what’s the difference between two fields that seems diametrically opposed: wedding and advertising.

-And let’s see why both could be used as a complementary approach for specific moments during a wedding.
+And let’s see why both could a complementary approach for specific moments during a wedding.

 Table of Contents